William O'Shannessy: International representative rowing

-In March 2022 Kench was selected in the Australian senior training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+O'Shannessy was selected in the Australian senior team for the 2022 international season and the 2022 World Rowing Championships.
 He rowed in the six seat the Australian men's eight to a silver medal placings at the World Rowing Cups III in July 2022.
 At the 2022 World Rowing Championships at Racize, O'Shannessy took to the seven seat.
 The eight won through their repechage to make the A final where they raced to a third place and a World Championship bronze medal.

+In March 2023 O'Shannessy was again selected in the Australian senior men's sweep-oar squad for the 2023 international season.